Are Large Reasoning Models Interruptible?: Acknowledgments

-While our study highlights several failure modes of LRMs under interruptions and dynamic contexts, several limitations remain.
-First, our evaluation relies primarily on math and programming tasks, which may not capture the ample diversity of real-world scenarios such as collaborative writing, planning, or open-ended dialogue.
-Second, our interruptions are single, well-defined events.
-In practice, interruptions may be noisy, adversarial, or multi-turn.
-Finally, we focused on only a small set of representative models; our findings may not generalize across all architectures, scales, or training paradigms.

-In conclusion, this work challenges the ``frozen world'' assumption underpinning much of today’s LRM evaluation.
-In this work, we show that while LRMs exhibit approximately ``anytime'' behavior , they are fragile when reasoning is cut short or when new information is introduced mid-inference.
-We further identify several novel downstream effects of interruption on model performance and robustness, including reasoning leakage, self-doubt, and panic.
-Indeed, our results suggest that robust interruptibility is not an inherent property of most models, but rather a capability that requires dedicated evaluation and design.
-We hope that these initial findings serve as a foundation for building LRMs that are not only powerful in idealized settings but also trustworthy and adaptable in dynamic, real-world environments.
+This work challenges the ``frozen world'' assumption underpinning much of today's LRM evaluation by studying mid-inference interruptions.
+We introduce a standardized evaluation suite for two realistic dynamic settings, time-constrained interruptions and update-driven context changes, and report extensive results across five model families and four tasks.
+We show that strong static performance does not necessarily translate to robustness under dynamic conditions, and we identify three recurring failure modes, reasoning leakage, panic, and self-doubt, that account for a large fraction of the degradations.
+Overall, our findings suggest that interruptibility is a distinct capability that requires dedicated evaluation and design.
+We hope this benchmark and error taxonomy provide a foundation for developing LRMs that are more trustworthy and adaptable in real-world interactive environments.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 We are deeply grateful to Lisa Dunlap for her invaluable feedback and thoughtful discussions.
 We also thank Modal for supporting this work through their Academics Compute Grant.
 Sky Computing Lab is supported by gifts from Accenture, AMD, Anyscale, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP.
-Authors, as part of their affiliation with UC Berkeley, were supported in part by the National Science Foundation, US Department of Defense, and/or the Berkeley Artificial Intelligence Research (BAIR) industrial alliance program, as well as gifts from Amazon.
+This work was supported in part by the National Science Foundation, the US Department of Defense, the Berkeley Artificial Intelligence Research (BAIR) industrial alliance program, gifts from Amazon, and DARPA/Army Contracting Command-Aberdeen Proving Grounds (ACC-APG) under Contract No. W912CG-24-C-0011.
+The views expressed are those of the authors and do not necessarily reflect those of ACC-APG, DARPA.